Current Status - Summary

 Top 5 Things to Know

-• California’s abortion shield laws are being actively tested.
+• California’s abortion shield laws continue to be tested.

 • California continues to serve as a major abortion access hub.